SortableJS/Sortable/plugins/MultiDrag/README.md

 new Sortable(el, {
 	multiDrag: false, // Enable the plugin
 	selectedClass: "sortable-selected", // Class name for selected item
+	multiDragKey: null, // Key that must be down for items to be selected

 	// Called when an item is selected
 	onSelect: function(/**Event*/evt) {